bartvantilburgwagemakers/bartvantilburgwagemakers.github.io/_posts/2018-07-04-Moq-and-unittests.md

     - [Raise a event](#raise-a-event)
     - [A object to Json.](#a-object-to-json)

-## To call the real methodes on a object
+## To call the real method's on a object

-Somtimes you want to call the real implementation of a methode but mock some others.
+Sometimes you want to call the real implementation of a methode but mock some others.
 You can do this with `callbase = true ` and make the other methodes virtual.

 ```csharp